swathichowdary123/TA-JS-methods-TJaaad/block-BJaadk/code/index.md

 }
 let filteredNumbers = numbers.filter(test);
 ```
+[100, 200, 33, 45, 65, 76, 51];
+filter does the similat thing that map ,the only difference is map stores each value return from the call back function.but filter checks weather the return from the call back function is truthy or not.
 ```js
 let numbers = [100, 200, 33, 45, 65, 76, 51];
 function test(num) {